Old Possum’s Practical Trust

 Valerie Eliot founded Old Possum’s Practical Trust in January 1990.
 While its primary purpose has been ‘to increase knowledge and appreciation of any matters of historic, artistic, architectural, literary, musical or theatrical interest’, Mrs Eliot concentrated on literary, educational and theatrical endeavours, as do the present Trustees.

 Mrs Eliot endowed the Trust in 2001 with funds from the hugely successful musical Cats, which is still playing today some twenty-eight years after it first opened in London.
-The Trust today has assets valued at around £10M and gives away approximately £250K per year.
+The Trust gives away approximately £250K per annum.

 Since it was formed the Trust has given away just over £7M to many varied causes including capital donations to Newnham College and the London Library.